 For example, you can apply conditional formatting to a

 If you create multiple conditional formatting rules for one measure or attribute, the first rule you create overrides the others, if there is a conflict.
 To change which rule overrides the others, simply drag and drop the rule to the top of the list of conditional formatting rules.

-In the example below, the christmas table cell falls under both the
+In the following example, the christmas table cell falls under both the

 is christmas rule, and the

 not winter rule.